redhat-developer/intellij-kubernetes/README.md

-# IntelliJ Kubernetes
+# Kubernetes

 ## Overview

-JetBrains IntelliJ plugin for interacting with Kubernetes and OpenShift clusters.
+JetBrains IDEA plugin for interacting with Kubernetes and OpenShift clusters.
 The plugin provides functionalities and user experiences that are very close to the Kubernetes extension for vscode (https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).

 This plugin is currently in Preview Mode.